DespairGirl/My-Portfolio/README.md

 [Mariah Truttling](https://despairgirl.github.io/My-Portfolio/)

 >Through this project, I learned how to utilize Bootstrap.
 It turns out to be a quick and useful way to start a webpage.
+Also I learned how to create a responsive website.
+Meaning if they window changes from desktop, to mobile, to whatever, the website will smoothly reorder to fit the screen and present the information in the best possible way.

 ![My Portfolio Homepage](Portsnap.png)